 Presents the specific concepts, systems and techniques for managing projects effectively.
 Leads the student through a complete project life cycle, from requirements analysis and project definition to start-up, reviews and phase-out.
 The role of the project manager as team leader is examined together with important techniques for controlling project costs, schedules and performance.
 Lectures, case studies and group discussions are combined to develop skills needed by project managers in today's environment.

-MG 652 Management of Innovation (3 credit(s))
+MG 652 Strategic Innovation (3 credits)